-For many, the answer is to use a customer engagement platform that gives you the ability to reward your most loyal customers.
+For many, the answer is to use a customer engagement platform that gives you the ability to retain and reward your most loyal customers.

 Eighty-three percent of customers say loyalty programs make them more likely to do business with a brand.
 When customers are loyal, they’re more likely to drive repeat sales, engage with your brand, and rave about your products to friends and family.

 Here’s a look at thirty statistics that show just how important customer loyalty is:

 - U.S. consumers hold 3.8 billion memberships in customer loyalty programs.
 [Colloquy 2017]